Showing posts sorted by relevance for query Cosmopolitan. Sort by date Show all posts

 Diogenes here is depicted in his “home” (an upturned earthenware tub in the Metroon, Athens).
 He’s lighting the lamp in daylight with which it was his habit (later abandoned as futile) to wander the streets looking for “an honest man”, his companions the dogs which became emblematic of the Cynic’s (from the Greek kynikos (dog-like)) philosophy of an austere existence.

-In his time though, he was a celebrity philosopher and though the tale may be apocryphal, the historian Plutarch claimed even an intrigued Alexander III of Macedon (Alexander the Great, 356-323 BC), no stranger to the lure of wealth and power, sought a meeting.
+In his time though, he was a celebrity philosopher and though the tale may be apocryphal, the Greek writer and historian Plutarch (circa 46–circa 127) claimed even an intrigued Alexander III of Macedon (Alexander the Great, 356-323 BC), no stranger to the lure of wealth and power, sought a meeting.
 When he visited Diogenes at Corinth, Alexander offered to grant the (doubtlessly scruffy and even dirty) Cynic any wish he’d care to make, the king receiving the famous reply: "Move away, you're blocking my sun".
 That’s always been thought a demonstration of the striking autonomy enjoyed by the Cynics, “sovereign spirits” living an authentic life free from the intimidation and coercion of others or even their own unworthy desires.
 Asked where it was from which he came, Diogenes is said to have replied: “I am a cosmopolite, a citizen of the cosmos”.
 From that fragment of Cynical thought came not only the word cosmopolitan but the core of its meaning which endures still, the individual around whom moves the world from which the individual takes what he needs, the assertions of kings, nations and states that their sovereignty exists over spaces through which an individual may travel either unnoticed or ignored as irrelevant.
 However impractical as a mode of existence in a civilized society, the internal logic is perfect because, the cosmopolite being a citizen of the cosmos (the universe), it’s possible to recognize it’s only the universal which deserves priority.

 Leftover